jasonsbarr/computer-science-program/courses/Web_Development_Fundamentals/README.md

 - Build website using HTML, CSS, and basic JavaScript
 - Do Modern JavaScript Tutorial - RegExp and Async
 - Build website that uses async programming to access and display information from an external API
+- Start JavaScript30

 ### Module 5: JavaScript and the DOM

 - Do Modern JavaScript Tutorial - DOM
 - Use _DOM Enlightenment_ as supplement
+- Add JavaScript and DOM manipulation to website from week 1
-- Build website that uses JavaScript with DOM extensively and best practices for accessibility
+- Build new website that uses JavaScript with DOM extensively and best practices for accessibility

 ### Module 6: Using HTML5 and Browser APIs To Build Apps

 - Work through all relevant materials
-- Build an app each week that uses JavaScript with HTML5 and Browser APIs, with a proper app manifest file for each
+- Build an app using JavaScript for each HTML5 and Browser API studied

 ### Module 7: CSS3

 - Work through all materials
 - Refactor existing websites/apps to use modern CSS techniques where applicable
-- Build a website/app each week that showcases everything studied so far
+- Build a new website/app that showcases everything studied so far
-- Make sure each app is fully responsive and uses icons, app manifest, etc.
+- Make sure app is fully responsive and uses icons, app manifest, etc.

 ### Module 8: Sass and Modern Front-End Workflow